graemefox/mimi/README.md

-# 'Multi-individual Microsatelite identification' - (MiMi)
+# 'multi individual microsatelite identification' - (mimi)
 ### A tool to improve the design of novel microsatellite panels from genome next-generation sequencing data.

 #### What does it do?
-MiMi is a Python script that attempts to build on the microsatellite markers design process [pal_finder](https://sourceforge.net/projects/palfinder/) by increasing the rate at which markers amplify by PCR and also allows the user to select polymorphic loci from the data.
+mimi is a Python script that attempts to build on the microsatellite markers design process [pal_finder](https://sourceforge.net/projects/palfinder/) by increasing the rate at which markers amplify by PCR and also allows the user to select polymorphic loci from the data.
 It does this by using the genome data from several individuals of the same species, rather than from a single indivdual which is more common in the microsatellite design process.

 #### What does it allow me to do?
-MiMi allows you to visualise three important pieces of information which are not available when designing microsatellite markers from the genome of a single individual.
+mimi allows you to visualise three important pieces of information which are not available when designing microsatellite markers from the genome of a single individual.

 1) You can select primer pairs which show strong sequence conservation across several individuals.
 This gives a much higher rate of PCR success and should allow for a reduction in the frequency of null alleles (in theory...). (fig. 1).